kotsyaj/S4R/README.md

-# S4R
+# Spotify 4 ROBLOX
-Spotify For ROBLOX
+A Script that allows you to display which song you're currently playing on spotify ingame, and even announce to other players the current playing song.